Particular/docs.particular.net/nservicebus/upgrades/acs-host-6to7.md

 If these components are not used for other purposes they may be removed.

 ## Deprecation of profiles

 The infrastructure backing profiles has been removed from the host and therefore the `Development` and `Production` profiles are no longer available.
 Note that Visual Studio native logging has replaced the profiles.
-Refer to the [logging documentation](/nservicebus/hosting/cloud-services-host/logging.md) to learn how to set this up.

 Any code in custom profile handlers should be moved into the `IConfigureThisEndpoint` or `IConfigureThisHost` configuration extension points.

 ## IWantToRunWhenEndpointStartsAndStops